slawomir-s/INFO/README.md

 In the subject of every project a link to the version was added live.
 If you are interested I am encouraging you to watch projects and the evaluation 🙂

-Please feel free to call me on 667 100 594 or contact by email: slaweks48@gmail.com, if you require any further information.
+Please contact by email: slaweks48@gmail.com, if you require any further information.